 Fourth through sixth photos – looking west over Gerbode Valley towards the ocean.

 Seventh through ninth photos – Gerbode Valley and the surrounding ridges.

-You can see the native plants of the Marin Headlands on these three pages:
+You can see the native plants of the Marin Headlands on these pages: